Crawley: Geography

 In 1822 Gideon Mantell, an amateur fossil collector and palaeontologist, discovered teeth, bones and other remains of what he described as "an animal of the lizard tribe of enormous magnitude", in Tilgate Forest on the edge of Crawley.
 He announced his discovery in an 1825 scientific paper, giving the creature the name Iguanodon.
 In 1832 he discovered and named the Hylaeosaurus genus of dinosaurs after finding a fossil in the same forest.

 Climate

-Crawley lies within the Sussex Weald, an area of highly variable terrain so that many microclimates of frost hollows, sun traps and windswept hilltops will be encountered over a short distance.
-During calm, clear periods of weather this allows for some interesting temperature variations, although most of the time, when mobile westerly airstreams persist, the weather is typically Oceanic like the rest of the British Isles.
-Gatwick is the nearest weather station that publishes long-term averages that give an accurate description of the climate of the Crawley area, although more recently the Met Office has also published data for its nearby weather station at Charlwood.
-Both weather stations are about 3 miles north of Crawley town centre and at similar altitudes.
+Crawley has a temperate climate: its Köppen climate classification is Cfb.
+The nearest Met Office weather station is at Charlwood, directly northwest of Gatwick Airport.
+For the period 1991–2020 this weather station recorded average annual maximum and minimum temperatures of 15.09 C and 6.12 C respectively—a greater range than for southeastern and central southern England as a whole (14.7 C and 6.58 C respectively) and somewhat higher than the equivalent averages for the United Kingdom as a whole 12.79 C and 5.53 C respectively).
+Total sunshine hours, 1,628.44, and rainfall, 833.69 mm, at Charlwood compared unfavourably to the regional averages of 1,670.78 and 805.99 mm respectively, but the United Kingdom averages of 1,402.61 hours and 1162.70 mm respectively indicate that Crawley is much sunnier and drier on average.